 In this policy, the term 'lecturer' refers to the permanent or sessional faculty member primarily responsible for the delivery and / or grading of the subject or unit.

 Submission of Assessment Tasks

-It is a student's responsibility to ensure that they submit assessments correctly.
-Subject and unit outlines shall contain the instructions on how, where, and when assessment tasks are to be submitted.
-With every assessment task submitted, students are required to declare that their work is their own.
+It is a student's responsibility to ensure that they submit assessments correctly, and on time.
+Subject and unit outlines shall contain the clear and adequate instructions on how, where, and when assessment tasks are to be submitted.
+Every assessment task submitted should be the students' own work, and they will be required to declare that this is so each time.

 Students in all VET units are allowed two attempts at each assessment task.
 The first attempt is to be submitted by the assessment due date.
 The second attempt must be submitted within two weeks from the date on which the student received feedback on their first attempt.
 An incorrect assessment submission or non-submission will be counted as the first attempt.
 Assessment items not submitted by the second due dates will receive a Not Yet Satisfactory.

 For VET in School students, the maximum allowed resubmissions will normally be two, but may be adjusted in accordance with the State Education Department's normal policies for VET courses run as a part of their state education.